lukso-network/docs/docs/learn/assets/retrieve-token-type.md

 </Tabs>

-### Contract Calls
+## Retrieve the Token Type

-After setting up the contract, retrieving it's token type is as simple as one contract call.
+After setting up the contract, retrieving its token type is as simple as making one contract call to the `getData(...)` function.

 <Tabs groupId="provider-lib">
   <TabItem value="erc725.js" label="erc725.js" default>